Continvvm/continuum/docs/_tutorials/scenarios/scenarios.rst

 ----------------------------------

 Continuum is developed to be flexible and easily adapted to new settings.
-Then you can create a new scenario by providing simply a new dataset framed in an existing scenatio such as Classes Incremental, Instance Incremental ...
+Then you can create a new scenario by providing simply a new dataset framed in an existing scenario such as Classes Incremental, Instance Incremental ...
 You can also create a new class to create your own scenario with your own rules !

 You can add it in the scenarios folder in the continuum project and make a pull request!